minprog/programmeren-1/problems/strings/index.md

 The function bob should not change / modify the string it is passed as argument.
 Instead leave it as is and just print out the Spongebobbified text.

+## Duplicates

+Write a function `has_duplicate` that takes a string and returns `true` if any character appears more than once in that string, and `false` otherwise.
+For instance:

+- `has_duplicate("tokyo")` returns `true`, because the `o` appears twice
+- `has_duplicate("hotel")` returns `false`, because every character appears only once

+This function doesn't print anything, it returns its answer.
+To test it, you could write something like this in your `main`:

+    if (has_duplicate("tokyo"))
+    {
+        printf("tokyo has a duplicate\n");
+    }

+As soon as you have found one character that appears twice, do you still need to look at the rest of the string? `return` doesn't have to be on the last line of a function, you can return right away.

 ## Main?

-This assignment is only about the five functions above; each one is tested on its own.
+This assignment is only about the six functions above; each one is tested on its own.
 So your program does not have to ask the user for any input.

 Do write a `main` that calls your functions with a few test values, so you can see whether they do what you expect.
 That `main` can simply stay in `strings.c` when you submit.